guirau/Udacity/ML with TensorFlow/Finding Donors for CharityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

-This project consists of two Jupyter notebooks:
+Inside this directory you will find two Jupyter notebooks:

 - **finding_donors.ipynb**: Complete project from the Udacity ML with TensorFlow course.
 - **finding_donors_kaggle.ipynb**: [Kaggle Competition](https://www.kaggle.com/competitions/udacity-mlcharity-competition/) version of the same project with a more in-depth analysis.